Stick-slip and convergence of feedback-controlled systems with Coulomb friction: Analysis of stick-slip convergence

 One can recognize that the energy level \eqref{eq:35}, of the system in stiction, is an ellipse

-Since the energy $V(t_{c})$ is bounded by $S_{0}$, cf. Figure \ref{fig:2}, one can show that the semi-major axis $a\leq F_{c}K_{p}^{-1}$ and semi-minor axis $b\leq F_{c}K_{i}^{-1}$.
+Since the energy $V(t_{c})$ is bounded by $S_{0}$, cf. Figure \ref{fig:2}, one can show that the semi-major axis is $a\leq F_{c}K_{p}^{-1}$ and the semi-minor axis is $b\leq F_{c}K_{i}^{-1}$.
 From the system dissipativity and global attractiveness of $S_{0}$, cf. Corollary \ref{clr:1}, it follows that the trajectory becomes sticking again, meaning $x(t)\in S_{0}$ for $t\geq t_{s,2}> t_{c}$.
-Since $V(t_{s,2}) < V(t_{c})$, the ellipse \eqref{eq:36} shrinks as $a$ and $b$ become smaller (both being proportional to $V(t)$).
-It is important to notice that during system sticking, on the contrary, the energy level increases as $V(t_{c})>V(t_{s,1})$.
-This is logical since the integral control action pushes additional energy into the control loop when the system is at a standstill, thus leading to a breakaway and allowing for the motion to restart again once the sticking trajectory reaches the $S_{0}$-boundary.
+Since $V(t_{s,2}) < V(t_{c})$, the ellipse \eqref{eq:36} shrinks as $a$ and $b$ become smaller; note that both are proportional to $V(t)$.
+It is important to notice that during the system is sticking, the energy level increases, on the contrary, since $V(t_{c})>V(t_{s,1})$.
+This is consequently logical since the integral control action feed an additional energy into the control loop when the system is at a standstill.
+That leads to a breakaway and allows for the motion to restart again once the sticking trajectory reaches the $S_{0}$-boundary.